Effece/Sierpinski/README.md

 ## Encoding on the graph
 An object of the graph is a set of n letters, n being the number of disks.
 By ranking the disks by weight, **the #k letter corresponds to the column where the #k disk is**.
 A branch represents one (legal) move.
 *The fastest solve is the shortest path from 'AA..A' to '&&..&' where '&' is the last column.*

+## Geometry
+The classic graph, generated on 3 disks and 3 columns, is a triangle, named 'Sierpinski's Triangle'.
+However, if you extend to four columns, it becomes a square, and so on.